 MTC faculty and staff have been recognized for their contributions to their various peer groups, and serve on numerous national and regional boards.
 A list of these accomplishments is listed in Table 7.6-6.
 The college also has received accreditation for all programs that are accreditable by external agencies.
-MTC has received a score of 3, the highest possible score, for the past 10 years through the Performance Funding requirement administered by the SC Commission on Higher Education.
 The programs and their accrediting agencies are provided in Table 7.6-7.